 Kevin Huerter (20) averaged 9.7 PPG, 3.3 RPG, 2.9 APG, 41.9 FG%, 38.5 3P%, and 10.1 PER.

 In the past, we posted about Shai being a tremendous investment.
 That still holds today.
 Not having the rookie logo on the Prizm card will push a few people away, but the long-term value should still be there since enough people know it’s his rookie card.
 Having the opportunity to lead a playoff team as a rookie is huge, and I see a ton of room for him to grow into a tremendous player.

-The age, size, shooting ability, and low cost of Kevin Huerter makes him an extremely intriguing player to invest in.
-If you have the chance, picking up a few of him would be a great idea.
+The age, size, shooting ability, and low cost of Kevin Huerter make him an extremely intriguing player to invest in.
+If you have the chance, picking up a few of him would be great.

 Between Sexton, Shamet, and Robinson, Sexton has the highest ceiling with presumably having the keys to the Cavs franchise for now.
 Shamet and Robinson are low-cost, low-risk investments as they should always be key role players on their teams.